andrewcooke/choochoo/docs/index.md

 can re-use the parts you need (ORM for database?  library to read FIT files?  it's all available).

-One omission that may be important to some people is the (purposeful) lack of emphasis on power meters.
+One omission that may be important to some people is the lack of emphasis on power meters.

 * [Install](install) - installing Choochoo.
 * [The Diary](diary) - entering daily data.